ptaberg/fault-tolerant-serverless/README.md

    - Open `serverless.yml`
    - Remove or update the following lines with your own Serverless Dashboard credentials (optional):
      ```yaml
-     org: mptashyts           # Remove or replace with your org
+     org: mptashyts           # Replace with your org
-     app: fault-tolerant-backend  # Remove or replace with your app name
+     app: fault-tolerant-backend  # Replace with your app name
      ```
    Note: These lines are only needed if you want to use the Serverless Dashboard features.
 The application will work without them.